East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 Over/Under Insights

-- East Carolina and its opponents have gone over the current 57.5-point total in three of seven games this season.
+- East Carolina and its opponents have gone over the current 57-point total in three of seven games (42.9%) this season.

-- South Florida's games have gone over 57.5 points in four of seven chances this season.
+- In 57.1% of South Florida's games this season (4/7), the teams combined to score more than Thursday's total of 57.

-- Thursday's over/under is 4.9 points higher than the combined 52.6 PPG average of the two teams.
+- The two teams combine to score 52.6 points per game, 4.4 less than the total in this contest.

-- The 60.7 points per game these two squads have surrendered to opponents this season are 3.2 more than the 57.5 total in this contest.
+- These two squads surrender a combined 60.7 points per game, 3.7 more than this contest's over/under.

-- The Pirates and their opponents have scored an average of 59.9 points per game in 2021, 2.4 more than Thursday's total.
+- Pirates games this season feature an average total of 59.9 points, a number 2.9 points higher than Thursday's over/under.

-- In 2021, games involving the Bulls have averaged a total of 57.3 points, 0.2 fewer than this game's set over/under.
+- In 2021, games involving the Bulls have averaged a total of 57.3 points, 0.3 more than the set over/under in this contest.

 East Carolina Stats and Trends

-- East Carolina has four wins against the spread in seven games this season.
+- East Carolina has four wins against the spread in seven games this year.

-- This season, the Pirates are winless against the spread when entering a game as a favorite of 7.5 points or more.
+- The Pirates have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- East Carolina's games this year have gone over the total in two out of seven opportunities (28.6%).
+- East Carolina's games this year have gone over the point total two times in seven opportunities (28.6%).

-- East Carolina is 2-0 against the spread and 2-0 overall this season when the team puts up more than 32.3 points.
+- East Carolina is 2-0 against the spread and 2-0 overall in games when it scores more than 32.3 points.

-- In games that East Carolina amasses more than 463.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that East Carolina picks up over 463.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Pirates have turned the ball over 13 times this season, three more turnovers than the Bulls have forced (10).
+- The Pirates have turned the ball over three more times (13 total) than the Bulls have forced a turnover (10) this season.

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.